hjc2/sokoban/README.md

 ### Additional

-Timer for user to play the game back faster and optomize
+Timer for user to play the game back faster and optimize

-2 additonal levels
+2 additional levels

 ## Acknowledgements